mhoffman/kmos/doc/source/topic_guides/developers_guide.rst

 the times each process is executed.
 Next, it uses the ``nr2lattice`` look-up table to transform the *scalar* ``site`` variable into the 4D representation (see :ref:`lattice.f90 <lattice>`).
-Finally, this functions calls the methods which actually update the the lattice state and, consistent with this, the bookkeeping arrays.
+Finally, this function calls the methods which actually update the the lattice state and, consistent with this, the bookkeeping arrays.
 These are the ``proclist/take_<species>_<layer>_<site>`` and ``proclist/put_<species>_<layer>_<site>`` methods.
 Given a lattice site,